notsatan/kodi-strm/readme.md

 ### Scanning a particular folder

-Add the `--source=<folder-id>` flag while executing the python script to force it to scan a particular directory.
+Add `--source=<folder-id>` flag while executing the python script to force it to scan a particular directory.
+[Example](#example-using-custom-arguments)

 > Note: Check [Getting the Folder ID](#getting-folder-ids) section to get the folder id for a particular folder in Google Drive.

 ### Modifying the directory where strm files are generated

-Add the `--dest=<destination>` flag while executing the python script to store the generated strm files in a particular directory.
+Add `--dest=<destination>` flag while executing the python script to store the generated strm files in a particular directory.
+Make sure that the destination points to an existing directory.

+Inside the destination directory, this script will make a directory with the same name as the source folder on Google Drive.
 If the destination contains a space, wrap it inside the double quotes before adding it as a flag.

 #### Getting Folder ID's